Akki-soni/Cryptocurrency-Web/README.md

 </p>

 <p align="center">
-  A visually engaging Image Transform Effect created using HTML, CSS, and JavaScript.
-This project demonstrates how to apply various transformations and animations to images, enhancing the user experience with hover or click interactions.
+  A responsive and interactive cryptocurrency website developed using HTML, CSS, and JavaScript.
+The website provides up-to-date cryptocurrency information, including real-time prices, charts, and other key metrics.
 </p>

 ## 🚀 Features